Lisa Dingle: Storylines

 Lisa meets Zak Dingle (Steve Halliwell) and they develop feelings for one another.
-However, Lisa accepts a marriage proposal from Zak's brother Albert Dingle (Bobby Knutt).
-Lisa's former husband, Barry Clegg (Bernard Wrigley), tries to stop the wedding and Zak declares his love for her.
+However, Lisa nearly accepts a marriage proposal from Zak's brother Albert Dingle (Bobby Knutt). but Lisa's former husband, Barry Clegg (Bernard Wrigley), stopped the wedding and Zak declares his love for her.
 Barry causes the Dingle's barn to explode when he builds a rocket.
 Despite their problems, Zak and Lisa marry.
 Various family troubles kept them busy during that year, but Zak and Lisa were surprised when Lisa went out to the barn and went into labour, when Lisa didn't know she was pregnant.
 The arrival of baby Belle (Emily Mather; later Eden Taylor-Draper) served to deepen Zak and Lisa's marriage, even surviving the nightmare that was Zak's ex-wife Nellie's stay in the village.
 Lisa was deeply saddened when Zak's son Butch (Paul Loughran) was killed in a bus crash in the village.
 She even moved out when it was clear Zak blamed her as she'd fixed the brakes on the vehicle before it crashed.
 After a few months, Zak realised he could not live without Lisa and begged her to move back in.

 In 2001, tragedy hit again when Zak was diagnosed with testicular cancer.
 Zak overcame the illness with Lisa's support and repaid his wife by inviting his mother Peg to move in.
 With Peg around, tensions in the Dingle household reached fever pitch.
 When she went, everyone was relieved.
 The family was split again when Zak went off to South America in 2002 in search of the Dingle treasure – without Lisa's blessing.
 With her husband away, Lisa felt vulnerable – especially with Zak's brother, Shadrach (Andy Devine), coming on to her all the time.
 In the end, Lisa resorted to violent tactics to make Shadrach back off and was relieved he got the message.
 Although she enjoyed a few dates with Bob Hope's (Tony Audenshaw) brother Eddie (Nigel Betts), it was clear that Zak was still the man for Lisa – a fact confirmed by his return and their subsequent reunion.

 Lisa and Zak were shocked to discover that Zak's granddaughter Debbie (Charley Webb) was pregnant and no one was aware of her pregnancy.
 Lisa felt she had let Debbie down and was determined to give her all the support she needed to bring up baby Sarah.
 Unfortunately, Debbie couldn't cope with being a mother.
 She did everything she could to avoid looking after her daughter which infuriated Lisa, causing many rows and this left Lisa at the end of her tether.
 So when Debbie gave baby Sarah to Emily Kirk (Kate McGregor), who then disappeared, Lisa hit the roof.
 Unable to bear the sight of Debbie, Lisa was relieved when she departed the Dingle home.